jbelmont/marcels-blog/content/post/api-design.md

 > The ideal features are those that require no(or very little) additional code from the application writer.

 *Don't ask the consumers of your API to do more work than necessary to work with your API.*

+## Github Repository

+If you like this information then please star this repository on Github at [API Design](https://github.com/jbelmont/papers-we-love-notes/blob/master/docs/api-design-notes.md)